Daniel Boone National Forest

-The Daniel Boone National Forest (originally the Cumberland National Forest) is a national forest in Kentucky.
+The Daniel Boone National Forest (originally the Cumberland National Forest) is a national forest in Kentucky, United States.
 Established in 1937, it includes 708000 acres of federally owned land within a 2100000 acres proclamation boundary.
 The name of the forest was changed in 1966 in honor of the explorer Daniel Boone.

 The terrain of the forest is generally rugged, and includes multiple prominent water features.
 It is home to a range of plant and animal species, although many areas still bear evidence of industrial logging and other practices which took place mostly prior to federal protection.
 It is a popular recreational and tourist destination which serves a million or more visitors a year, and contains several widely recognized areas which are protected in their own right, including state parks, trails, wilderness areas, and landmarks.

 Physical geography

 As of 2017 the Daniel Boone National Forest encompasses 708000 acres of federally owned land within a 2100000 acres proclamation boundary.
 The land within the proclamation boundary contains both publicly and privately owned land, along with thousands of miles of marked boundary lines between the two.
 Most privately owned land, accounting for about 1378410 acres is held by individuals and ranges from 100 acres to 300 acres in size.

 The forest is formed by two main areas: a 140 mi wide strip of land along the western edge of the Cumberland Plateau, and the Redbird Purchase, located on the east of the Cumberland Plateau.
 The terrain is generally rugged, hilly and mountainous, with reliefs of as much as 200 ft in the north and 2000 ft toward the south.
 Administratively, the forest is divided into four ranger districts: Cumberland London, Redbird, and Stearns.